mikedamage/turn-up-for-what/README.md

 ## Configuration

-TUFW is configured via a JSON file that has the following sections:
+Turnip is configured via a JSON file that has the following sections:

 - `socket`: a UNIX domain socket to listen for control commands on.
 Used by `tufwctl` to interact with a running `tufwd` process.
 - `sensors`: an array of objects naming and configuring data sources